GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/project/README.md

     projects, create that node following [these instructions](https://cloud.google.com/resource-manager/docs/creating-managing-organization).

 6. Grant the *DM Service Account* the following permissions on the Organization node:

+    - `roles/resourcemanager.projectCreator`
+    - `roles/serviceusage.serviceUsageAdmin`

-`roles/resourcemanager.projectCreator`.
-This is visible in the Cloud Console's IAM permissions in *Resource Manager -> Project Creator*.
+    This is visible in the Cloud Console's IAM permissions in *Resource Manager -> Project Creator* and *Resource Manager -> Service Usage Admin*.
 See https://cloud.google.com/resource-manager/docs/access-control-proj.

 7. Create/find the *Billing Account* associated with the Organization.
 See: https://cloud.google.com/support/billing/.
 Take note of the *Billing Account*'s ID, which is formatted as follows:`00E12A-0AB8B2-078CE8`.